-Like fetishes themselves, companies that create custom fetish videos are diverse, even though there aren’t many of us out there.
+Like fetishes themselves, custom producers that create fetish videos are diverse, even though there aren’t many of us out there.
 It’s a fairly specialized field.

-But even so, there are a few basic pointers you can keep in mind when choosing a company to create your videos, pointers which I’ve learned over the 15 or so years my company, Anatomik Media, has been shooting custom content.
+But even so, there are a few basic pointers you can keep in mind when choosing a custom producer to create your videos, pointers which we’ve learned over the years Anatomik has been shooting customs.

 #5 Open Mind and Understanding Your Fetish

-Custom fetishes may be a small slice of the adult industry, compared to the “mainstream” porn that’s always been the staple of the adult industry (boy-girl / Hustler-type porn), but as the internet evolves, consumers are gradually finding themselves bored with the same-old same-old.
-Hence, the diversification of the adult market into all sorts of fun, crazy fetishes.
+Custom fetishes may be a small slice of the adult industry, compared to the “mainstream” porn that’s always been the staple of the adult industry (boy-girl / Hustler-type porn), but as the internet evolves, consumers are gradually finding themselves bored with the same videos they see everywhere.
+Hence, the diversification of the adult market into all sorts of fun fetishes.

-If the market is turning more and more towards fetishes, it makes absolutely no sense at all for any company touting itself as a custom fetish video producer to be close-minded about any particular fetish.
-Granted, there are particular fetishes that I and my company refuse to be a part of, but for the most part, custom video producers have to flexible and keep an open mind.
+If the market is turning more and more towards fetishes, any custom fetish video producer would suffer to be close-minded about any particular fetish.
+Granted, there are particular fetishes that we decline, but for the most part, custom video producers have to flexible and keep an open mind.

-If the company you’re looking to hire is shy about getting their hands dirty in your particular fetish, (and your fetish isn’t something harmful or illegal), then you may want to avoid that particular company.
+If the custom producer you’re looking to hire is apprehensive about your particular fetish, (and your fetish isn’t something harmful or illegal), then you may want to avoid that particular custom producer.

-In addition, if a company you’re looking into seems far too steeped in any particular fetish, and that fetish seems way off the mark from the one you’re looking to create videos for, you may have a hard time getting that company to understand your fetish.
+In addition, if a custom producer you’re looking into seems far too steeped in any particular fetish, and that fetish seems way off the mark from the one you’re looking to create videos for, you may have a hard time getting that producer to understand your fetish or even produce it.
 And if they don’t understand your fetish, they probably can’t provide the quality of custom videos you need.